anilpiparaiya/TaskZenith/README.md

 ## Features

-NoteTakingApp offers a range of features to enhance your daily life:
+TaskZenith offers a range of features to enhance your daily life with User-Friendly Design:

-- **User-Friendly Design**: Created a feature-rich note-making web-application using ReactJS, HTML, and CSS
+- Created a feature-rich note-making web-application using React, Tailwind CSS, Node.js
 - Implemented debouncing to optimize text updates in the app, enhancing user experience during note editing
 - Elevated user experience by integrating feature for infinite notes, diverse colors, and chronological markers
 - The website's intuitive design ensures that users of all technical backgrounds can easily navigate and find what they need.

 ## Getting Started